 - Community Resources

-The Florence Summer Law Program provides an opportunity for Gonzaga Law students to study comparative and international law in the center of Florence, Italy.
+The Florence Summer Law Program has provided an opportunity for Gonzaga Law students to study comparative and international law in the center of Florence, Italy.
 The Gonzaga in Florence campus is located in the heart of the University District of Florence, in the center of the cultural and historical center of Florence, Italy.
-Steeped in the commitment to global justice and the connections between the interdependent systems of international law, the Florence Summer Law Program is an opportunity to study in a fully ABA and ALS accredited school, internationally.
+Steeped in the commitment to global justice and the connections between the interdependent systems of international law, the Florence Summer Law Program has provided the opportunity to study in a fully ABA accredited school, internationally.
 The Florence Summer Law Program has been suspended for 2015; the 2016 program will depend upon student interest.
 Program dates are tentatively scheduled for May 22-June 17, 2016.

-The Law School invites students from law schools outside of the United States and Canada, as well as foreign attorneys and government officials, to attend one or more of the Florence courses as a non-degree student.
-These courses are taught by experts in the field.
-They focus on doctrinal knowledge and practical skills.
-Non-degree participants will receive a Certificate of Participation in International and Comparative Law in Europe at the conclusion of the Program.
-Course expectations will be based on English language proficiency.
-Although non-degree participants will not receive academic credit toward a degree, they will have the opportunity to fully engage in all aspects of the Program, including simulations, practical skills exercises, guest lectures, visits to relevant sites, and group meals.
+The Law School has welcomed students from law schools outside of the United States and Canada, as well as foreign attorneys and government officials, to attend one or more of the Florence courses as a non-degree student.
+Non-degree participants have received a Certification of Participation in International and Comparative Law in Europe at the conclusion of the Program.

 Located 1-1/2 blocks north of the Piazza San Marco, the facility overlooks the Medici’s botanical garden, the Giardino dei Semplici.
 It is situated in the heart of the University of Florence district and near the Cathedral of Santa Maria del Fiore — known as the “Duomo.”